2013–14 Victory Day T20 Cup: Background

 The four contested teams were earlier named Red, Green, Yellow and Blue, which had been sold to four different parties.
-A lottery was held to determine the owners of the team in which Mohammedan Sporting Club got Mashrafe Mortaza's side, Mushfiqur Rahim's team went to Abahani Limited and Prime Bank Cricket Club got the team led by Shakib Al Hasan.
+A lottery was held to determine the owners of the team in which Dhaka Mohammedan got Mashrafe Mortaza's side, Mushfiqur Rahim's team went to Dhaka Abahani and Prime Bank got the team led by Shakib Al Hasan.
 In the absence of a fourth interested party, the BCB itself took up the role and took the Tamim Iqbal's team.
 Soon after however, the BCB received confirmation of United Commercial Bank's interest in taking over the fourth team.

 Each of the four teams has three Grade A players, while the remaining members of the squad are of Grade B. The Grade A players will receive 250,000 taka as the tournament fee, while the fees for Grade B has been fixed at 150,000 taka.

 Team

 In December 2013, BCB confirmed that the following four teams would take part.